GeminiCCCC/SystemDesign/README.md

 a. first approach is message broadcasting, tell everyone everything.
 This approach is easy to implement and works for small cluster but not scalable, as the hosts increased the messages need to be broadcasts will be increased quadratically.

-b. second is gossip protocal, within a given frequcency, each machine picks another machine randomly and shares data (Yahoo use this)
+b. second is gossip protocal, within a given frequcency, each machine picks another machine randomly and shares data (Yahoo uses this)

 c. third is to use distributed cache (Redis)